||Swift Ridge Trail (historic Shooter

 ||After just 100 feet east on the connector, there's another

 trail fork.
-You now decide whether you'll go east on Altar-51 (left) or
+You now decide whether you'll go east and uphill on Wild

-The left fork winds uphill to the Altar-51 trail.
-When you reach
+The left fork winds uphill on Wild Turkey to the Black Bear trail.
+This connects to

-On the Altar-51 trail, there's a lot of shaded riding
+On the Black Bear trail, there's a lot of shaded riding

 in oak and maple forest.

-Buckle intercepts the Little Baldy 033 trail just 100 feet above The
+descent to intercept the Little Baldy 033 trail just 100 feet or so above The

 (Great Western Trail, 033).

-And the southbound trail between Frank and Betty is Mouse Climb.
+And the southbound trail between Frank and Rattlesnake (Betty) is Mouse.

-(west to Prayer Circle, Maid Marian and Dry Canyon; east to Little Baldy
+(west to Lament, Black Bear and Dry Canyon; east to Little Baldy

 Looking northwest from the ridgeline at the Traverse